termsurfback/star.tree/readme.md

 ### Welcome

-The `star.leaf` project are the API definitions for several HTTP APIs, in NoteText.
+The `leaf.tree` project are the API definitions for several HTTP APIs, in NoteText.
 They are generic definitions which can be compiled into code eventually.

 ### License